mrolims/pynamicalsys/docs/source/dds_trajectories.rst

         y_{n+1} &= b x_n,
     \end{align*}

 where :math:`a` and :math:`b` are parameters of the system.
-We can create an instance of the :py:class:`DiscreteDynamicalSystem <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class for the Hénon map and generate trajectories in a similar way as before.
+We can create an instance of the :py:class:`DiscreteDynamicalSystem <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class for the Hénon map and generate trajectories in a similar way as before.
 However, in the case of dissipative systems, we often discard the initial transient period and focus on the long-term behavior of the system.

 .. code-block:: python